AguaClara/aide/reports/AIDE_Summer2018report_Draft2.md

 In summary, this summer, AIDE Template will be creating a standardized parameter naming system and implementing it into the models, starting with the flocculator.
 Hopefully, Template will have a Variable Naming Wiki page like design does by end of this summer.
 We will also work on organizing files in Fusion. :)

+## TEMPLATE pt 2! #Summer #litCity #2weeksleft
+Since last time, the flocculator has been finished (all parameters have been renamed and some geometry have been fixed).
+Now, there is a wiki page for Parameter Naming Convention and it also explains naming convention for any pipes and private variables.

+However, Template has undergone many changes the past few weeks.
+We may transition into Onshape, a different 3D modeling program.
+We are currently working on making the 3D models of pipe fittings to learn more about Onshape and discussing with Ethan if this will be a good switch.
+The benefits of switching to Onshape are...... <b> blah blah add more stuff here</b>.
+While Onshape has many benefits, the downside is that Template will have to make the treatment plant again from scratch.

+For rest of this week, we will be finishing the pipe gallery on Onshape.
+For next week, Template will be mainly working on preparing tutorials for Onshape, since it has different features compared to Fusion 360.
+Hopefully decide how to organize the parameters and files to prevent from the same mistakes as we made in Fusion.
+We will also discuss team size and organization for Fall. :) yayayayayyyyyyy weeheeeeeeeoooo

 ## AIDE GUI
 When AIDE is run, it also initializes and runs another Fusion 360 add-in, AIDE GUI (Graphical User Interface).
 This GUI allows the user to input values (such as desired flow rate) that affect the dimensions of the finished water treatment plant.
 <!---add photo of GUI! --->